 What is Mindfulness?

 Mindfulness is a way of paying attention, staying present and responding skilfully to what’s happening in our lives.
 It helps people manage their thoughts, feelings, behaviours and relationships with awareness and compassion, leading to greater well-being and appreciation, as well as more choice in how to meet challenges.
 Mindfulness is cultivated by a exploring a range of simple meditation practices and approaches to living, as taught on our courses.
-Our approach is based on the 'gold standard' mindfulness-based stress reduction (MBSR) course, which was developed by Jon Kabat-Zinn at the University of Massachussetts medical school, and which has been used for nearly 40 years to help with stress, anxiety, and chronic health problems, as well as to promote resilience and flourishing.
-We also draw from the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Zindel Segal, Mark Williams and John Teasdale at the Universities of Cambridge and Toronto.
-The two courses are very closely related - MBCT is itself based on MBSR and the content for both courses is about 80 per cent the same.
+Our approach is based on the Mindfulness-Based Stress Reduction (MBSR) course, which was developed by Jon Kabat-Zinn at the University of Massachussetts medical school, and which has been used for nearly 40 years to help with stress, anxiety, and chronic health problems, as well as to promote resilience and flourishing.
+We also include all the key elements from the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Zindel Segal, Mark Williams and John Teasdale at the Universities of Cambridge and Toronto.
+MBCT is itself based on MBSR and the content for both courses is about 80 per cent the same.
 The MBCT course was developed later and more specifically to help prevent relapse among people with a history of depression - however it is now also now being offered more widely, for people with other conditions and to non-clinical populations.
 An extensive body of clinical research has consistently shown that this approach to teaching mindfulness is helpful for working with a wide range of conditions, as well as for optimising well-being, and it is now taught widely in healthcare, education, workplaces and other settings.

 Who teaches our mindfulness courses?